einfrog/CCL1/README.md

 CCL1 by Johanna Mayr

 ## Introduction
-**Cosmic Scatter** is a top-down action adventure, in which you have to evade enemies and collect the materials in the collect order.
+**Cosmic Scatter** is a top-down action adventure, in which you have to evade enemies and collect materials in the correct order.

 ### Screenshot
 <div style="text-align: center;">